 • Taste: Do you enjoy drinking it?
 Some companies also offer unflavored products if you’re looking to just add protein to your morning smoothies.

-• Price: Shouldn’t have to be explained, but find a whey protein that agrees with your wallet.
+• Price: This shouldn’t have to be explained, but find a whey protein that agrees with your wallet.

 • Protein source: Does the protein source just contain whey protein or is it mixed with casein or plant-based proteins?